GrosSacASac/blog-public/technology/node-popular.md

 ## NPM - A node package manager

 Publish any JavaScript file to the public registry with ease.
 Then reuse that file in every project with a simple npm install command.

+And install small and large libraries to draw images, send emails etc.

 And install cli apps written by others in a few seconds.
 [Eslint](https://eslint.org/) for example is used by a lot of companies, just check the sponsors.